MikaelWeiss/patterns-and-data-structures/Variables, Tuples, Lists, List BIFs/CompetentSee.md

 Variables, Tuples, Lists, and List BIFs
 Elixir CompetentSee said:

-In your editor, assign a tuple representing a person’s location ({City, Country}) and extract the city name.
+In your editor, assign a tuple representing a person's location ({City, Country}) and extract the city name.

 You said:
 Lists